MetaFFI/lang-plugin-python311/README.md

 Compiles IDL to **Python3 module** (`.py` file) called from XLLR to the foreign function.

 The function assumes Protobuf serialization code is available in the output path.
 MetaFFI makes sure of that using `compile_serialization` function.
-Notice MetaFFI will not call `compile_serialization` function if `--skip-compile-serialization` option switch is set.
+Notice MetaFFI will not xcall `compile_serialization` function if `--skip-compile-serialization` option switch is set.

 Steps of the function:
 1. Parse `.proto` modules (i.e. Proto `service`s)